Ypertex/blog/content/articles/the-best-of-both-vucas/index.md

 >
 > {{<attribution>}}Most people talking about VUCA{{</attribution>}}

-This assumes that *all* volatility, uncertainty, complexity, and ambiguity is useless at best---if not straight out harmful.
+This assumes that *all* volatility, uncertainty, complexity, and ambiguity is useless at best—if not outright harmful.
 At first sight, this seems logical.
 Nobody associates these words right away with something positive.

-At second thought yet: Isn't there some value to things that have these qualities?
-Let's flip it around and ask: Wouldn't there be missing something important in our lives if everything was always **stable, certain, straight forward, and clear**?
+On second thought, though: Isn't there some value to things that have these qualities?
+Let's flip it around and ask: Wouldn't something important be missing from our lives if everything was always **stable, certain, straightforward, and clear**?
 Aren't these aspects that make life interesting and exciting, too?
 Aren't these properties that allow change and innovation for the better?

-So, it's rather about the right mix: There are situations when VUCA hurts---and others when it helps.
-But when's what?
+So, it's rather about the right mix: There are situations when VUCA hurts—and others when it helps.
+But when is what?

 # Distinguishing the Two VUCAs

-Before we look at how to combine the two, let's first tell them better apart:
+Before we look at how to combine the two, let's first distinguish them:

 * **Outer VUCA** is what life throws at you: Volatility, Uncertainty, Complexity, Ambiguity
 * **Inner VUCA** is what you can throw at life: Vision, Understanding, Clarity, Agility